dpereyaslavtsev/Place_Identity_NLP/README.md

 2. determining the main themes discussed in the commentaries to the anti-renovation petition subscriptions (the data for this part was gathered manually)
 3. determening the main place images and people's asocciations with their district using:
   3.1. noun chunks with specific dependencies
   3.2.
-NER methodology
+NER analysis

 ## Packages used:
-* Natasha libarary for NER and noun chunks
+* Natasha libarary for noun chunks
 * NLTK for stop-words list
 * scikitlearn for LDA-based topic modelling
+* Spacy for NER analysis